 In accordance with the Students Right to Know and Campus Security Act (PL 101-542) as amended by the Higher Education Technical Amendments of 1991 (PL 102-26), Slippery Rock University will publish the graduation rate of its first time, full-time degree seeking undergraduates in each of its Registration Information Bulletins.
-This information is also available in a more detailed format from the Office of Academic Records and Summer School and at the university’s Student Consumer website.
+This information is also available in a more detailed format from the Office of Academic Records and Registration and at the university’s Student Consumer website.

 Procedure for Filing Grade Appeal

 The purpose of the following procedure is to provide students with a system by which to grieve complaints of alleged academic injustice(s) relating to a final grade and/or professional responsibilities.